hexdigest/prep/README.md

 ```

 It instruments your connection with prepared statements found by the generator.
-It also instruments generated code with the go:generate instruction so in order to update statements list you can simply run:
+The generated code already contains //go:generate instruction, so in order to update the statements list you can simply run:

 ```bash
 $ go generate